juliomaister/Resume/README.md

 ## About

 I am an experienced Java Senior Backend Developer proficient in Java EE/SE, Spring, and Hibernate.
-I specialize in designing and optimizing backend systems for web applications, focusing on clean RESTful APIs and secure database management.
-I am skilled in server deployment, prioritize code quality, and possess strong problem-solving abilities.
+I specialize in designing and optimizing backend, doing clean RESTful APIs and secure database management.
+I prioritize code quality, and possess strong problem-solving abilities.
 I actively contribute to team collaboration, mentor junior developers, and stay updated with the latest Java advancements, bringing a passion for software development and commitment to excellence to any Senior Backend Developer role.

 ## Download